-Decoding 17 out of 22 as a Percentage: A Comprehensive Guide
+Decoding 17 out of 22 as a Percentage: A complete walkthrough

 Understanding the Basics of Percentages

 Before we tackle the specific calculation of 17 out of 22, let's solidify the foundation.
-A percentage represents a fraction of 100.
+On top of that, a percentage represents a fraction of 100.
 The word "percent" literally means "out of one hundred" ("per cent" from Latin).
-Therefore, when we say "x%", we are referring to x parts out of 100 equal parts of a whole.
+So, when we say "x%", we are referring to x parts out of 100 equal parts of a whole.

 Calculating 17 out of 22 as a Percentage: The Step-by-Step Approach